 “Shop Alabama for the Holidays” Tour to Visit Nine Cities

 Alabama Retail Association will soon kick off its third annual Shop Alabama for the Holidays tour.
-The statewide holiday shopping initiative will visit nine Alabama cities to celebrate and rally support for local retailers, just in time for the busiest shopping weeks of the year.
-The tour will make stops in Clanton, Cullman, Dothan, Florence, Huntsville, Montgomery, Opelika, Orange Beach and Scottsboro.
+The statewide holiday shopping initiative will visit eight Alabama cities to celebrate and rally support for local retailers, just in time for the busiest shopping weeks of the year.
+The tour will make stops in Clanton, Cullman, Dothan, Huntsville, Montgomery, Opelika, Orange Beach and Scottsboro.

 A community rally and news conference is planned in each city in conjunction with city and business leaders, chamber representatives and local retailers.
 As part of the event, Alabama Retail will announce its 2018 holiday hashtag campaign for the state, #DoubleYourGift.